Kentico/xperience-by-kentico-k13ecommerce/README.md

   - Used to display products directly from the KX 13, purchase itself still takes place on Kentico 13
 - Full scale e-commerce solution
   - Product data (with variants and images) are synchronized to Content hub (can be turned off)
   - Product listing, detail and checkout process is placed on XbyK (shopping cart is calculated still on KX 13)
+  - Linking products to categories in Pages channels needs to be done manually from Content hub.
+ Page types are prepared to CI restore, details info in [this section of User Guide](./docs/Usage-Guide.md#store-setup).

 ## Screenshots